 2. Tour the Biltmore Estate

-The Biltmore Estate is the largest home in America, and an incredible piece of history.
-Originally built by the Vanderbilt Family in 1895 this home was once the private residence and vacation home for one of the wealthiest families in American history.
+The Biltmore Estate is the largest home in America and an incredible piece of history.
+Originally built by the Vanderbilt Family in 1895 this home was the private residence and vacation home for one of the wealthiest families in US history.

 3. Go for a hike

-On our last trip we headed into Pisgah National Forest about 45 minutes southwest of Asheville just outside of the city of Brevard.
-This was our first time to the area and we really enjoyed it.
+On our last trip, we headed into Pisgah National Forest about 45 minutes southwest of Asheville just outside of the city of Brevard.
+This was our first time in the area and we really enjoyed it.
 It’s also filled with fantastic hiking.